g1ra/eve/README.md

 Copyright
 ---------------

+All rights reserved.

-During the past few year ,alone I made, conceives, discovers, invents and reduces to practice this Intellectual Property that relates to only me.
+During the past few year ,alone I made, conceived, discovered, invented and reduced to practice this Intellectual Property that relates to only me.

 This is not a results from tasks